OzzyCzech/ozzyczech.cz/content/IoT/Install Nodejs and NPM on Raspberry Pi.md

 # Install Nodejs and NPM on Raspberry Pi

 _Node.js_ is an open source server environment; _Node.js_ is free; _Node.js_ runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.).
-There are two ways you can use to install #NodeJS and NPM on your #Raspberry.
+There are two ways you can use to install #nodejs and NPM on your #Raspberry.

 ### Install nodejs from NodeSource repository